ejoun6718/Flix/README.md

 ## Notes

 Describe any challenges encountered while building the app.

 I had trouble accessing the API.
-It turned out I had misentered a value for a parameter by entering the movie's name instead of its id.
+It turned out I was misentering a value for a parameter by using the movie's name instead of its id.

 ## License